OctopusDeploy/docs/docs/deployment-examples/custom-scripts/scripts-in-packages/index.md

 ## Supported scripts

-You can add any of the following script files in any of the scripting languages supported by Octopus (where `<ext>` is the appropriate extension for your scripting language of choice) to your packages:
+You can add any of the following script files in any of the scripting languages supported by Octopus to your packages:

 - `PreDeploy.<ext>`
 - `Deploy.<ext>`
 - `PostDeploy.<ext>`
 - `DeployFailed.<ext>`

+Where `<ext>` is the appropriate extension for your scripting language of choice.
+Also note these file names will be case sensitive on certain operating systems.

 Octopus will detect these scripts and invoke them at the appropriate time during the step.
 Which file you use depends on when you need your custom activity to run; see the section on [what order are conventions run in](/docs/deployment-examples/package-deployments/package-deployment-feature-ordering.md) for details.
 Your scripts can do anything your scripting language supports, as well as setting [output variables](/docs/projects/variables/output-variables.md) and [collecting artifacts](/docs/deployment-process/artifacts.md).